webplatform/docs-wpd/Implementation_Patterns/Templates/index.md

 Note that it's actually kind of difficult to select pages that are only direct children of a page (as opposed to all descendants).
 We get around this (somewhat) by having every page have a Path property, which is just set to the name of the page (e.g. "css/properties/font-size").
 You can then use the like operator in the SMW query to do some matching.

-{{Note | Pro tip: you can easily see what properties are currently applied to a page by going to Tools > Browser Properties }}
+{{Note | Pro tip: you can easily see what properties are currently applied to a page by going to Tools > Browse Properties }}

 In practice, the queries you will create will be some combination of a given template type combined with it having a URL of a given form.

 ===Attributes, properties, and DOM===